 George Hripcsak, MD, MS, is Vivian Beaumont Allen Professor and Chair of Columbia University’s Department of Biomedical Informatics and Director of Medical Informatics Services for NewYork-Presbyterian Hospital/Columbia Campus.
 He is a board-certified internist with degrees in chemistry, medicine, and biostatistics.
 Dr. Hripcsak’s current research focus is on the clinical information stored in electronic health records and on the development of next-generation health record systems.
 Using nonlinear time series analysis, machine learning, knowledge engineering, and natural language processing, he is developing the methods necessary to support clinical research and patient safety initiatives.
-He led the effort to create the Arden Syntax, a language for representing health knowledge that has become a national standard, and he co-chaired the Meaningful Use Workgroup of HSS’s Office of the National Coordinator of Health Information Technology, which defined the criteria by which health care providers collect incentives for using electronic health records.
-Dr. Hripcsak chaired the National Library of Medicine’s Biomedical Library and Informatics Review Committee, and he is a fellow of the Institute of Medicine, the American College of Medical Informatics, and the New York Academy of Medicine.
-He has published over 250 papers.
+For his work in precision medicine, he serves as a PI on Columbia’s eMERGE grant, as a PI on Columbia’s regional recruitment center for the All of Us precision medicine program, and as site PI for Columbia’s role on the All of Us Data and Research Center.
+He co-chaired the Meaningful Use Workgroup of U.S. Department of Health and Human Services’s Office of the National Coordinator of Health Information Technology; it defines the criteria by which health care providers collect incentives for using electronic health records.
+He led the effort to create the Arden Syntax, a language for representing health knowledge that has become a national standard.
+Dr. Hripcsak is a fellow of the National Academy of Medicine, the American College of Medical Informatics, and the New York Academy of Medicine, and he chaired the U.S. National Library of Medicine’s Biomedical Library and Informatics Review Committee.
+He has published over 350 papers.

 Dr. Hripcsak serves as PI–with co-PI David Madigan–of OHDSI’s Coordinating Center, which is based at Columbia University.
-His recent pharmacovigilance research has included medication-wide association studies, which improve visualization and prediction by exploiting structural and functional relationships among medications, and next-generation phenotyping to better exploit electronic health record data for observational research.
+His recent pharmacovigilance research has included medication-wide association studies, treatment pathways, large-scale observational studies, and next-generation phenotyping to better exploit electronic health record data for observational research.

 Weng C, Li Y, Ryan P, Zhang Y, Liu F, Gao J, Bigger JT, Hripcsak G. A Distribution-based Method for Assessing The Differences between Clinical Trial Target Populations and Patient Populations in Electronic Health Records.
 Appl Clin Inform.
 2014 May 7;5(2):463-79. doi: 10.4338/ACI-2013-12-RA-0105. eCollection 2014.
 PMID: 25024761 [PubMed – in process]